 Academician Pavlov devoted more than 40 years to the system of postgraduate education of radiologists and headed the Department of Radiology of the Russian Academy of Medical Sciences until the end of his life.
 Many of the current chief radiologists of Russia and the countries of the former Soviet Union are his students and keep the memory of their teacher.

 Academician of the Russian Academy of Sciences Andrey Kaprin:

 – Alexander Sergeevich is one of the titans of our modern medical science.
 With his arrival, the era of clinical radiobiology and the technical re-equipment of radiation therapy centers began in the country.
 The first pressure chamber in the country was installed at our Institute and a laboratory of optical quantum generators was created.

 A.S.
 Pavlov was an extraordinarily talented and versatile person.
 Despite his huge employment, he always remained very accessible.
 I willingly played chess.
 He even had a rank in this sport.
-We are proud that several outstanding pages in his biography were devoted to the work of the director of the Herzen Moscow State Research Institute.
+We are proud that several outstanding pages in his biography were devoted to the work of the director of the Hertsen Moscow Oncology Research Institute.

 Alexander Sergeyevich Pavlov died at the age of 98 and is buried at the Golovinsky Cemetery in Moscow.

 Press Service of the NMIC of Radiology of the Ministry of Health of Russia